Internal Conflict: The Quiet Engine of Middle Grade Stories

 self‑worth

-These are the questions kids are just beginning to ask — often quietly, often alone.
+These are the questions kids are just beginning to ask, often quietly, often alone.
+Your story becomes a place where those questions can breathe.

 How Internal Conflict Connects to Theme and Character Arc